-ISO 15189, Clause 5.6.2 requires that "The laboratory shall determine the uncertainty of results, where relevant and possible.
-Uncertainty components which are of importance shall be taken into account".
+ISO 15189, Clause 5.5.1.4 requires that "The laboratory shall determine measurement uncertainty for each measurement procedure in the examination phase used to report measured quantity values on patients' sample.".
 It is the responsibility of the laboratory that produces the results to evaluate measurement uncertainty and ensure that the test results are fit for their clinical purpose.